How Safe Is Flying?

 Unfortunately, there is no simple answer to how long it will take you to complete an aviation course.
 Different aviation courses have different timeframes, and it will also depend on how much time you can dedicate to going through the course.

-Of course, when speaking about college or university degrees that could open some doors for you in the aviation industry, it is easier to give you those timeframes.
+Of course, when speaking about degrees from a college or university for aviation that could open some doors for you in the industry, it is easier to give you those timeframes.
 Usually, undergraduate degrees take around four years to complete, and graduate degrees like a master’s take around two years.

 The good news is that many certification courses most employers require are not that long.
 Some of our most specific courses take months, a couple of weeks, or even a couple of hours.
 So, your options are still outstanding.